macrat/ayd/README.md

 Ayd uses the last value if found multiple reports in single output.

+##### for Alert

+In alerting, Ayd sets some environment variables about the incident.
+The name of variable and meaning is the same as the queries of [HTTP scheme's alerting](http--https).

 #### source:

 This is a special scheme for load targets from a file.